Anurag14/anurag14.github.io/_posts/2020-06-21-The-essence-of-duality.md

 ---
 layout: post
-title: "The essence of duality - from the perspecpetive of linear programming"
+title: "The essence of duality - from the perspective of linear programming"
 date: 2020-06-21
 ---